Can You Have More Than One Conventional Loan?

 Down Payment and Credit Score Requirements at a Glance

-Your credit score needs to climb fast.
-Here’s how it breaks down:
+Your credit score needs to be higher for each new loan.
+Here's how it works:

 - 1–4 properties: Minimum credit score 620, but aim for 680+